Feminist Jewish ethics: Reform

 Fundamental sources of Feminist texts in Reform Judaism come from Rachel Adler.
 Originally married to an Orthodox rabbi, she eventually divorced in 1984 and remarried a committed Reform Jew.
 Her discontentment with the current status of women in Orthodox Judaism can be seen in her article I've Had Nothing Yet, So I Can't Take More.
 She believes that some of the fundamental issues in Judaism can never be resolved, and Reform Judaism needs to reevaluate the entire halakhic system in order to assess ideas about women that Reform Judaism currently does not discuss.

 Feminist Reform Jews attempt to define what it means to engender Judaism.
 "There is not and never was a Judaism unaffected by the gendered perspectives of its transmitters and augmenters".

 Feminist Reform Jews attempt to explore a reading of the text that inflicts gender equality. the movement has been consciously remaking itself, and this is an attempt to modernize the scripture for contemporary Reform Jews, as Halakhah is too central to the Jewish experience to eliminate.

 Adler, and many other Reform women, live with conflicted Jewish identities.
 Women refuse to disavow the sacred stories and texts that are the foundations of Judaism, yet are constantly fighting to make their voice heard in a for-men, by-men religion.

 These women and Reform feminist leaders attempt to reconcile a contemporary sense of female equality within Judaism.

-Halakhah is not a sufficient narrative, yet it serves as a bridge between reality and the ideal.
-The goal here is to look at Halakhah as stories.
-There exists a master narrative that needs to be reinterpreted in Modern Reform Judaism to fit the modern, western American Jews live today.
-By juxtaposing different stories, we are able to use this dichotomy between Halakhah and aggadah to develop a modern theology that is inclusive of women's experiences in Reform Judaism.
+In this approach, Halakhah is not considered a sufficient narrative, but it serves as a bridge between reality and the ideal.
+The goal is to look at Halakhah as stories.
+It is believed that there exists a master narrative that needs to be reinterpreted in Modern Reform Judaism to fit the way modern, western American Jews live today.
+By juxtaposing different stories, people using a feminist Reform approach believe they are able to use the dichotomy between Halakhah and aggadah to develop a modern theology that is inclusive of women's experiences in Reform Judaism.